google/WebFundamentals/src/site/tools/setup/devtools.markdown

 you must debug your site on actual devices.
 Remote debugging tools let you debug your site on a desktop and see changes on remote devices.

-Here's a brief comparison of remote debugging options:
+Here's a brief comparison of remote debugging options, with links to set-up documentation:

 <table class="table-2 tc-heavyright">
   <thead>